 After a post-doctoral fellowship at the Max Planck Institute in Munich, Germany, he joined Bionano Genomics as a scientist, where he has been an inventor on multiple patents and coauthored over 90 peer reviewed publications.
 Currently, Alex serves as vice president of clinical and scientific affairs where he leads clinical trials and the company’s scientific publication portfolio.

-Vice President of Laboratory Business
+Vice President, Laboratory Business

 Justin Leighton has more than ten years of experience working in the diagnostic testing industry, providing him with a diverse background in marketing, operations, IT, and commercial leadership.